 Before joining the Firm, Ed served as deputy chief counsel (top career lawyer) at the Federal Highway Administration in Washington, D.C.
 There, he helped develop and implement the innovative federal policies that support public-private partnerships (P3s) – such as the U.S. Department of Transportation’s policies on Private Activity Bonds (PABs), the Transportation Infrastructure Finance and Innovation Act (TIFIA) and SEP-15.
 He also helped draft and set in motion many laws governing the Federal-aid Highway Program, which provides financial assistance for construction, maintenance and operation of the nation’s 4.1 million-mile highway network.
-Over the course of his federal career, Ed has worked on virtually every part of the federal aid highway program and aspects of many other federal transportation programs, including issues related to the use of airspace and federal utilities policies.
-His advice has advanced a host of major transportation projects across the United States.
+Throughout the course of his federal career, Ed worked on virtually every part of the federal aid highway program and aspects of many other federal transportation programs, including issues related to the use of airspace and federal utilities policies.
+His advice advanced a host of major transportation projects across the United States.

 Ed began his career as an environmental lawyer and served for many years as a professorial lecturer in environmental law at George Washington University Law School.